tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * In order to make predictions, the model should be deployed; a `ml.t2.medium` instant type is defined, since this is the instance type we selected when we created the notebook that is part of the free tier offer.

-* **Note:** This step may take a up to 15 minutes, if you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.
+**Important Note:** Explain to students that this step may take a up to 15 minutes since Amazon SageMaker is provisioning not only a Jupyter notebook, but also a series of virtual machines (EC2 instances) to compute the model.
+If you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.

   ```python
   linear_predictor = linear.deploy(initial_instance_count=1, instance_type="ml.t2.medium")